|Dates||Expected trainer||Oral language||Cost (VAT not included)||Seats available|

 Q: Would you have any hotel to recommend?

 A: Yes.
-We recommend to stay at the Mercure Pont d’Avignon hotel where the course takes place.
+We recommend to stay at the Mercure Pont d’Avignon Centre hotel where the course takes place.
 This hotel can also offer a discounted rate to participants to our sessions (depending on how full the hotel is, just ask).
 That’s why we advise you to book your room by calling the hotel.
 If the on-line booking system tells you that there are no available rooms left, you can still tell the hotel crew that you participate to the training session, and they will do their best to find a room for you.
 For example, they can swap rooms booked by tour operators with the other Mercure hotel 200 meters away.
 If the hotel is really full, you may also try other very close hotels in the historical center of Avignon: Mercure Cite des Papes, Hotel de l’Horloge, Kyriad Avignon Palais des Papes or Hotel du Palais des Papes.
 Many more hotels are available in Avignon, if you are ready to walk 5 to 10 minutes more (the training venue is within walking distance from all hotels within the city walls).
 This way, you will even be able to find decent hotels starting at about 50 EUR per night.

 Q: Should I rent a car?